|Based in||British Virgin Islands|

 0 Warrants from a government organization.

 Looks good!
-You generally do not see warrant canaries with US VPN services, such as IPVanish, which are subject to data requests and gag orders that prevent any disclosure.
+You generally do not see warrant canaries with US VPN services, which are subject to data requests and gag orders that prevent any disclosure.

 3. Secure encryption and leak protection features